The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Repeatable

 If an action, like running a test, is run repeatedly with no code or data changes, does it return the same results every time?
-By design, GenAI models are _expected_ to return different results each time a query is repeated.
+By design, [Generative AI Models](#generative-ai-model) are _expected_ to return different results each time a query is repeated.

 ## Robustness

 How well does the [AI System](#ai-system) continue to perform within acceptable limits or degrade &ldquo;gracefully&rdquo; when stressed in some way?
-For example, how well does a [Generative Model](#generative-model) respond to prompts that deviate from its training data?
+For example, how well does a [Generative AI Model](#generative-ai-model) respond to prompts that deviate from its training data?

 ## Side Effect

 Reading and/or writing state shared outside a [Function](#function) with other functions.
-See also [Deterministic](#deterministic).
+See also [Determinism](#determinism).

 ## Test